k98kurz/sqloquent/readme.md

 simplesqlorm.Attachment = Attachment
 ```

 This must be done exactly once.
-The value supplied for `file_path` should be set
+The value supplied for `file_path` (or relevant
+configuration value for other database couplings) should be set with some
-with some environment configuration system, but here it is only poorly mocked.
+environment configuration system, but here it is only poorly mocked.

 ## Interfaces and Classes